Company policies: 10 policies to consider for your business

 Hours of work and employee benefits

-To ensure consistency in the workplace, it is essential to ensure that employees adhere to timelines.
+Policies can outline working hours, attendance and related expectations.
 Define working hours, overtime, attendance policies, and other elements in this subsection to inform employees of the necessary work protocol.

 Address both paid and unpaid leave prospects, as well as medical and retirement guidelines.
 Additionally, this policy should be developed for provident funds as well as other sorts of welfare funds.